What is the Confection “Geppei”?

 Japanese-Style Geppei are also shaped like a full moon, but most are filled with a sweetened Azuki red bean paste.
 The Japanese Geppei cake is similar to Manju buns in composition and taste, but isn’t fluffy at all.

-Finally, according to the ingredient list, this Yamazaki’s Geppei snack cake is made mainly with sweet red bean paste, wheat flour, egg yolk, sugar, whole egg, lard, sweetened white bean paste, starch syrup, mirin, soy sauce, egg white, and butter.
+Lastly, according to the ingredient list, this Yamazaki’s Geppei snack cake is made mainly with sweet red bean paste, wheat flour, egg yolk, sugar, whole egg, lard, sweetened white bean paste, starch syrup, mirin, soy sauce, egg white, and butter.